trywilco/wilco-docs/docs/getting-started/anatomy-of-a-quest.md

 ---
 title: Anatomy of a Quest
-parent: getting-started
+parent: Getting Started
 ---

-# Quest Configuration Files
+# Anatomy of a Quest

 The uploaded zip must follow the following file structure: